mykesoft/daily-journaling/README.md

 # Welcome to Daily Journaling!

 The goal of this project is to create a web application [Node.js](https://nodejs.org/en), [Express.js](https://expressjs.com/), [node-postgres package](https://www.npmjs.com/package/pg), [EJS](https://ejs.co/) and [Bootstrap](https://getbootstrap.com/) for styling.
 The application will allow users to create and view Daily journaling pages.
-Posts will persist between sessions as a postreSQL database will be used in this version of the application.
+Posts will persist between sessions as a postgreSQL database will be used in this version of the application.

 # Features